Rockefeller Capital Management: Services

 Rockefeller Asset Management is the firm's asset management division.
 According to CityWire, the division provides "equity and fixed income strategies across active, multi-factor passive, and thematic approaches."

 In March 2018, Rockefeller Asset Management joined the United Nations Environment Programme Finance Initiative, stating its intent to build a concentrated long-term portfolio emphasizing environmental, social, and governance (ESG) factors.
 In May 2019 it launched two ESG-driven investment funds: the Rockefeller US ESG Equity Fund; and the Rockefeller Global ESG Equity Fund, a UCITS fund domiciled in Europe.
 In January 2021 Rockefeller Asset Management, in partnership with Bloomberg, launched the Bloomberg Rockefeller U.S. All Cap Multi-Factor ESG Improvers Index, which ranks a company's improvement on ESG issues relative to industry peers, while also taking quality and low volatility into account, in addition to incorporating shareholder engagement techniques.

 Governance

 Former Wall Street senior executive Greg Fleming is the founding president and CEO of the company.

-The firm is majority owned by the private-equity arm of Viking Global Investors, and Viking portfolio manager Brian Kaufmann is on the Rockefeller Capital Management board.
+The private-equity arm of Viking Global Investors, owns a stake in the company, and Viking portfolio manager Brian Kaufmann is on the Rockefeller Capital Management board.
 Rockefeller family members also own a minority stake in the company.
 In April 2023, the Desmarais family acquired a 20.5% stake in RCM through their financial services conglomerate Power Corporation of Canada.
 Desmarais associates Andre Desmarais, deputy chairman of Power Corporation of Canada, and James O’Sullivan, president of subsidiary IGM Financial, joined the RCM board as part of the transaction.

+In October 2025, an investor group led by Mousse Partners, Progeny 3, and Abrams Capital resulted in a new company valuation of $6.6 billion.